 Operational vs Strategic

-I often see technology departments so focussed on operations, they begin to lose sight of what’s coming on the horizon & how their business will change as a result.
+I often see technology departments so focused on operations, they begin to lose sight of what’s coming on the horizon & how their business will change as a result.
 What’s happening in the industry?
 What are competitors up to?
 What new technologies are relevant?
+Are we still relevant to our customers?
 These questions are typically answered through strategic planning.

-This can, however, be quite challenging for an IT function with an operational mindset (focussing on the now with some short-term planning).
+This can, however, be quite challenging for an IT function with an operational mindset – focusing on the now with some short-term planning.
 This typically stems from IT being viewed as an operational cost i.e. used to improve internal processes that don’t explicitly improve the organisation’s competitive position or bring it closer to fulfilling its strategic vision.

 So, what exactly is “strategy”?
 A quick crash course suggests it aims to answer four key questions;

 - Where are we now?
 Analyse the current position and likely future scenarios.